Space Cowboy (performer): Achievements

 His first record broken was most swords swallowed (17 at once), then broke that record again, this time scoring 27 swords at the Irish Street Performance Festival (although this 27 swords record is unofficial) and on 8 February 2010 the BBC recorded that he broke this official world record by swallowing 18 swords.
-He also broke the longest distance pulling 411 kg by fishhooks in his eye sockets.
-He also holds the record for heaviest weight lifted while swallowing a sword.
-Other records include 'Fastest arrow caught blindfolded', 'Most chainsaw juggling catches on a unicycle', 'Most motorbikes driven over the body while laying on a bed of nails', 'Most flowers whip cracked from the mouth in a minute.
+Due to an internal deformation medically known as congenital division of the stomach, the lower half of his stomach has been replicated and sits lower than the average human stomach, allowing him to swallow longer swords.
+He can swallow the entire length of a 72 cm sword blade.

-Hultgren holds many "world firsts" such as first double sword swallow, first sword swallow underwater, and his signature trick "The Black and Decker Digestion Wrecker" a power drill with sword attachment which he swallows, and first person to publicly swallow a sword underwater in a tank of live sharks.
-He was also reported to be the youngest working sword-swallower in Australia, when he was 22 years old.
+Hultgren holds many "world firsts" such as first double sword swallow, first sword swallow underwater, and his signature trick "the Black and Decker Digestion Wrecker", a power drill with sword attachment which he swallows.
+He is the first person to publicly swallow a sword underwater in a tank of live sharks.
+He was reported to have been the youngest working sword-swallower in Australia, when he was 22 years old.